pereirajose3/Hospital-Bed-Availability-and-Occupancy-in-NHS/README.md

 - Preprocessing and normalization of NHS bed data (2000–2025)
 - Automated merging of multiple CSV files into a unified dataset
-- Visualization of trends by trust, sector, and region within Kent and Medway
+- Visualization of trends by trust within Kent and Medway
 - Sector-specific analysis: general & acute, maternity, mental health, and community care
 - Supports policy evaluation and demand forecasting for the Kent and Medway ICB *Developed using Python and Jupyter Notebooks.
 Designed for health service researchers, analysts, and policy teams working on NHS operational insights.*